-- From an annual perspective, water availability7 for all categories of licence equalled 100% of issued share in the reporting period, with the exception of General Security A and B licences (Figure 20).
-General Security A water availability was the lowest under water sharing plan management conditions. - Detailed information on operational supplementary announcements7 and usages by river section is available in Note 21 of this GPWAR.
+- General Security B access licences had a carryover of 4,351 megalitres into the reporting period, equating to 2% of total issued General Security B share. - General Security B access licences received an opening AWD of zero megalitres per share and did not obtain any additional announcements for the reporting period.
+Historical incremental announcements for General Security B are presented in Figure 19. - From an annual perspective, water availability6 for all categories of licence equalled 100% of issued share in the reporting period, with the exception of General Security A and B licences (Figure 21), which experienced the lowest water availability under water sharing plan management conditions. - Restrictions on the use of allocated water were in place throughout the reporting period (refer to Temporary Water Restrictions for details) - Detailed information on operational supplementary announcements6 and usages by river section is available in Note 21 of this GPWAR.

-Figure 17: Incremental available water determination and carryover volumes for General Security A as a proportion of share component
+Figure 18: Incremental available water determination and carryover volumes for General Security A as a proportion of share component

-7 Includes all access licences issued under the water sharing plan and therefore held environmental water.
+6 Includes all access licences issued under the water sharing plan and therefore held environmental water.
 Does not consider use limits.
 Supplementary access to water credited in accounts is dependent upon high flow triggers occurring.

-Figure 19: Incremental available water determination and carryover volumes for High Security as a proportion of share component
+Figure 20: Incremental available water determination and carryover volumes for High Security as a proportion of share component to Queensland).

-Figure 20: Water availability (AWD plus carry over)
+Figure 21: Water availability (AWD plus carry over)